PeterWaher/IoTGateway/Waher.IoTGateway.Console/README.md

 ## Object database

 The IoT Gateway hosts an encrypted object database based on the `Waher.Persistence.Files` library, via interfaces provided by the
 `Waher.Persistence` library.
-It can be replaced by [MongoDB](https://www.mongodb.com/download-center).
+It can be replaced by [MongoDB](https://www.mongodb.com/download-center), by using the `Waher.Persistence.MongoDB` library instead.
 Since all interaction with the object database goes through `Waher.Persistence`, it is easy to port the gateway to other object database providers, without having to update code in all pluggable modules.

 ## Binary executable